JamesMunday98/AllSurveyPhotometry/README.md

 - Read in your RA and Dec (or lists of these)
 - (Optional) Inspect the search options for each survey - separated at the top of obtainMultiProcess.py are the search radii for each survey
 - If you simply run the script after unpacking the

+# A note on science usage
+I recommend using this package to simply to check what data is available on various surveys... and then to check the data outputs and use my individual getScripts to help with that.
+I take no responsibility for supplying data for published work - for this you should check the original sources.

 # Where might the queries break?
 - Is your proper motion huge?
 Not all surveys have a proper motion option that can be accounted for.
 You should increase your search radius... but be prepared for some junk